Spwahle/Front-end-Developer-Interview-Questions/README.md

 * What is a recent technical challenge you experienced and how did you solve it?
+[DONE]
+Recently, I've been building an app that helps you log and maintain your motorcycle.
+Unfortunately, I ran into an issue when working with a motorcycle API database.
+I was getting back a 400 response from time to time but I wasn't always apparent.
+The response was also I was receiving via fetch() was being given back in a promise and needed to be parsed.
+So I used Axios to skip the the middle man and receive the response directly while also error handling.

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?